about colour & dye lots

 so bearing all of this in mind...

 That’s why things don’t always look the way you were expecting, and we get that.
 Your lighting, wall colour, furniture colour and other fabrics can all affect how colours look in your space.
-This is why our regularly stocked bedding is exchangeable as long as it is unwashed and unused, within 2 weeks of purchase.
-Please note that any custom items (i.e. reversible duvet covers or custom sizing) are a final sale.
+This is why our regularly stocked bedding is exchangeable as long as it is unwashed and unused, within about 2 weeks of purchase.
+Please note that any custom items (i.e. reversible duvet covers or custom sizing) as well as stuffed items (duvets and cushions) are a final sale.

 sorry, no refunds, store credit only.